 Cultures of tea, fragrance, and qin music today

-Tea in name: Camellia sinensis) is one of the most popular drinks today.
-Over the course of many centuries, a tea “culture” – incorporating the cultivation of tea bushes, the drying, blending, and tasting of leaves, the preparation and serving of tea using a varied paraphernalia of pots, cups, and other utensils, and finally the creation of the atmosphere of enjoying tea – has emerged and developed within many societies and economies around the world.
-Today, the majority of the world’s tea is grown and picked in both long-established and newer plantations in China, Japan, India, Sri Lanka, and East Africa.
-Tea bushes are also successfully cultivated in a number of other areas including Southeast Asia and even northern Europe.
-Tea cultures are multifaceted and have a long history in all over the world.
+Tea, or cha in Chinese (botanical name Camellia sinensis), is the world’s most consumed beverage.
+Over many centuries and all over the world, diverse cultures of preparing and enjoying tea have developed.
+These varied tea cultures include the cultivation of tea bushes, drying, blending, and tasting of leaves, preparing and serving tea using a variety of vessels, cups, and other utensils, and, finally, creating the atmosphere for enjoying tea.
+Today, most of the world’s tea is grown in China, Japan, India, Sri Lanka, and East Africa.
+Some of these plantations have existed for hundreds of years.
+Tea bushes are also successfully cultivated in several other areas, including Southeast Asia and northern Europe.

-The consumption of tea has been shown to have benefits for health.
-Scientists have discovered that tea contains caffeine, tannic acid, vitamins, theaflavin, minerals, iron oxide, and carbohydrate, all of which have valuable nutritional qualities.
-These elements have the effects of quenching thirst, digestion, curing hangovers, soothing pain, improving circulation and digestion and helping the drinkers stay calm but also alert.
-The many different categories of tea also contribute to a wide variety of tea flavors.
-For more than a thousand years, consumption of tea has significantly shaped the culture and health of humanity.
+The consumption of tea has been shown to have health benefits.
+Scientists have discovered that tea contains caffeine, tannic acid, vitamins, theaflavin, minerals, iron oxide, and carbohydrates, all of which have valuable nutritional qualities.
+These elements can quench thirst, aid digestion, cure hangovers, soothe pain, improve circulation and digestion, and help the drinkers stay calm but alert.
+The many different types and treatments of tea also contribute to a wide variety of tea flavours and styles.
+Tea consumption has significantly shaped humanity’s culture and health for more than a thousand years.

-Tea culture in East Asia can be traced back for well over a thousand years.
-Lu Yu composed the first canonical text on tea, the Classic of Tea (Chajing) in approximately 780.
-The Classic of Tea laid down the theoretical and practical foundations for the preparation and drinking of tea and thus established Lu Yu as the founder of tea cultures throughout the Chinese world.
+The health properties and cultural value of tea were first discovered in ancient China, and this book charts a sophisticated culture of tea drinking, accompanied by qin music and the burning of fine fragrances, that developed and was formalised during the Song Dynasties.
+Tea culture in East Asia can be traced back well over a thousand years.
+Lu Yu composed the first canonical text on tea, the Classic of Tea (Chajing), in approximately 780.
+The Classic of Tea laid down the theoretical and practical foundations for preparing and drinking tea and thus established Lu Yu as the founder of tea culture in the Sinosphere.
 Numerous classic texts on tea were written and published in subsequent periods.
-Authors and readers of these texts included emperors, officials, scholars, and men of business, in other words, members of all the political, social, cultural, and economic elites of Chinese history.
-For over a thousand years, the trade in tea and horses between both settled populations and nomadic peoples was of key political and military concern in multiple dynastic periods.
-Furthermore, the nutritional content of tea made an important contribution to the health of people in areas low in vegetable production.
+Authors and readers of these texts included emperors, officials, scholars, and traders – members of every political, social, cultural, and economic elite class in Chinese history.
+For over a thousand years, the trade in tea and horses between settled and nomadic peoples was of crucial political and military importance in multiple dynastic periods.
+Furthermore, the nutritional content of tea made an essential contribution to people’s health in areas where vegetables were scarce.

-Up to the present day, the elites and the ordinary people of China have enjoyed a great variety of tea, including such famous types as green tea, wulong/oolong tea, red tea, and Puer tea.
-Popular ways of serving tea include: gongfucha in Chaozhou; yumcha (tea with dim sum) in Guangzhou and Hong Kong; and in Japan tea ceremonies (chanoyu), which can be traced back to twelfth-century China, and tea-whisking using powdered green tea (matcha).
-Artefacts related to tea have long occupied a high status in material cultures in East Asia.
-The tea bowls with patterns of heaven’s eyes (yōhen tenmoku; patterns unpredictably changed during firing in the kiln) that date to between the twelfth and thirteenth centuries, for example, constituted a significant part of art collections in Japan.
+Elites and ordinary people in modern China continue to enjoy a great variety of tea, including green tea, wulong/oolong tea, red tea, and Puer tea.
+Popular ways of serving tea include gongfucha in Chaozhou; yumcha (tea with dim sum) in Guangzhou and Hong Kong; and in Japan, tea ceremonies (chanoyu), in which tea-whisking using powdered green tea (matcha) is practised, can be traced back to twelfth-century China.
+Artefacts related to tea have long occupied a high status in the material cultures of East Asia.
+The tea bowls with patterns of heaven’s eyes (yōhen tenmoku – patterns that formed unpredictably during kiln firing) that date to between the twelfth and thirteenth centuries, for example, constitute a significant part of art collections in Japan.